DMTF/Redfish-Test-Framework/README.md

   -u USER, --user USER  username for authentication to the target host -p PASSWORD, --password PASSWORD
-                        password for authentication to the target host -t TOKEN, --token TOKEN
+                        password for authentication to the target host -i INTERPRETER, --interpreter INTERPRETER
+                        name of python interpreter to use to run the tests -t TOKEN, --token TOKEN
                         security token for authentication to the target host -s SECURE, --secure SECURE